alma/widgets/documentation.md

 ### hideIfNotEligible: `boolean` [optional, default: false]

 Totally hide the widget if set to true and no plan matches the purchase amount.

+### clickableSelector: `string` [optional, default: null]

+If provided, the modal will open when the element matching this query selector is clicked.

 ## Plan: `Plan`